 Considering an Abortion?
 Here’s the Info You Need

 Are you pregnant?
 Do you think you may be pregnant?
 If so, you may find yourself wondering what your options are.
-At this point, many people begin looking for abortion information and find the waters to be muddied.
+At this point, you may begin looking for abortion information and wondering who to trust.
 The decisions you’re facing are stressful enough as it is.
-Our goal is to equip you with the facts about abortion so you can make an informed decision about your pregnancy.
+You need to know the risks, benefits, and alternatives of your choices.
+Otherwise, you can’t give informed consent for your reproductive health decisions.
+Our goal is to equip you with the facts about the abortion pill, and surgical abortion so you can make an informed decision about your pregnancy.